scipy/scipy/doc/source/tutorial/basic.rst

-One of the features that NumPy provides is a class :obj:`vectorize` to convert an ordinary Python function which accepts scalars and returns scalars into a "vectorized-function" with the same broadcasting rules as other Numpy functions (*i.e.* the Universal functions, or ufuncs).
+One of the features that NumPy provides is a class :obj:`vectorize` to convert an ordinary Python function which accepts scalars and returns scalars into a "vectorized-function" with the same broadcasting rules as other NumPy functions (*i.e.* the Universal functions, or ufuncs).
 For example, suppose you have a Python function named :obj:`addsubtract` defined as: